Hyacinth/ios-android-wishlist/README.md

     10. Go to target tab -> choose manual if you wish to run on the phone, else choose automatic and select an avd created in step 10.1
     10. Click run and your 'hackbook for android' app should be up and running.

-### Installing the facebook android app
+### Installing the Facebook Android app

-You will need to have the facebook android application on the handset or the emulator to test single sign on. the sdk includes a developer release of the facebook application that can be side-loaded for testing purposes. on an actual device, you can just download the latest version of the app from the android market, but on the emulator you will have to install it yourself:
+You will need to have the Facebook Android application on the handset or the emulator to test single sign on. the sdk includes a developer release of the Facebook application that can be side-loaded for testing purposes. on an actual device, you can just download the latest version of the app from the android market, but on the emulator you will have to install it yourself:

       adb install fbandroid.apk